Setup

 a frontend interface to the database.
 To include the Flask-Admin

-extension, you do the typical thing with your app's __init__.py
+extension, you do the typical thing with your app's __init__.py file:

 # import it